Record [Of A] Dream [For] Mourning Great Master Yìnguāng [1861-1940 C.E.]

 [Note 1: A dream especially auspicious and vivid is most likely genuinely inspired by the enlightened.
 Also, if that dreamt about was never much on the mind before, the dream is likely to convey a special and significant message.]

 I was then [on] a small leaf-like boat within, [with the] boat sailing, approaching [the] island.
 [The] Bodhisattva beckoned [with her] hand [and] told me, ‘Great Power Arrived Bodhisattva [is] now at Shànghǎi teaching [and] transforming sentient beings.
-Why [are] you confused, [to] not go [to] listen [to the] Dharma?’
+Why [are] you confused, not going [to] listen [to the] Dharma?’
 I [was] without [that] to answer.

 [Note 2: Her inability to understand and reply ‘expressed’ her confusion.
 Yet, it is with knowledge that she will be able to understand the message clearly later, that the dream was inspired.]

 [The] Bodhisattva again said, ‘Venerable Yìnguāng is Great Power Arrived [Bodhisattva’s] manifested body.
 Four years later, [his] conditions [for] transforming [will be] complete!’
 [As her] words ended and [she became] concealed, suddenly, swelling waves filled [the] sky, [as the] boat nearly capsized, I loudly called [for] help [to save my] life.

 [Note 3: What presented was a revelation with a prediction.
 After manifestations of enlightened beings have completed their missions with available karmic affinities, they will manifest departure, although they can continue to manifest in other ways known and unknown by us.
 After delivering the message, the ocean, which can be taken to represent the ocean of birth and death became stormy, perhaps functioning as a physical and spiritual wake-up call, to pay attention to the Dharma before it is too late.]